Like guinea pigs, rabbits are one of the most popular small pets.

 As your bunny becomes used to their larger roaming environment, they can be left unsupervised as a true free-roam bunny.

-Not only does your bunny get endless space to explore and relax, you are treated with the sounds of bunny feet hopping around all the time!
+Not only does your bunny get endless space to explore and relax, but you also get the sounds of bunny feet hopping around all the time!
+Whether you have a Lionhead, Rex, New Zealand, Holland Lop, or other breed of rabbit, giving free range living a try might delight your rabbit.